 BEWARE though, the UNFAIR RACIAL CLICHE ALERT is loaded with SPOILERS!

 The action sequences are all well done and thrilling, as Mostow is in his domain there.
 Everything else is kinda blah, and the constant, repetitive soundtrack by Richard Marvin (THEM ) doesn't help.

-Anywho, I can deal with derivative if its done well, but I saw SURROGATES.
+Anywho, I can deal with derivative if it's done well, but I saw SURROGATES.
 In SURROGATES, every emotion from Tom's sense of loss of his son, to Dr. Canter's sense of loss for his son, to Tom's wife, Maggie (Rosamund Pike: DOOM, FRACTURE) fear of living in the real, due to a sense of loss for her son, is discarded for SPECIAL EFFECTS AND CHASES!
-You know, like the kind you see for free in car commercials and ads for sugar sweetened cereal.
+You know, like the kind you see for free in car commercials and ads for fruit roll-ups.

 Willis, Pike, and Cromwell bring their character's emotions to the front because they are just that good as actors.
 Mostow can only sit there and point a camera at it.